 About the Governance Office

 The Governance Office is located within the Division of Student and Academic Services.
-It provides a direct secretariat function for a number of Council's key committees including Audit and Finance.
+It provides a direct secretariat function to Council, Senate and a number of Council's key committees including Audit and Finance.
 It maintains oversight of the procedures for ensuring openness and transparency in the conduct of the University's business, and provides general advice and guidance on the institution's decision making processes.
 It is also closely involved in the appointment, induction and on-going support of lay members of Council.

 The Governance Office issues guidance notes and templates to assist committee chairs and secretaries, and report authors, on the presentation of agendas, minutes and reports in the University's standard format.
 Individual committee secretaries can obtain personal advice and support from the Governance Office on such matters at any time, and committee servicing support sessions for individuals or groups can be provided on request.